dictadata/pdf-data-parser/README.md

 ### PdfDataParser Options

-PdfDataReader options are the same as [PdfDataParser Options](#pdf-data-parser-options).
+PdfDataReader constructor options are the same as [PdfDataParser Options](#pdf-data-parser-options).

 ## Streaming As Objects